 This webinar will explore how we can use insights from behavioral science to advance methods of innovation in government and society.
-Its goals include:
+Its goals are to:

 - Map the current and emerging landscape of behavioral science in government